Chair

 - hold a meeting, which will not be a formal decision-making meeting, with Non-Executive Directors without Executive Directors present to fulfil the requirements of the Corporate Governance Code;

-- facilitate the effective contribution of Non-Executive Directors and ensure directors are aware of and able to discharge their statutory duties;
+- facilitate the effective contribution of Non-Executive Directors and ensure Directors are aware of, and are able to, discharge their statutory duties;

-- ensure the chairs of Board committees are available to answer questions at the Annual General Meeting, and that all Directors attend.
+- ensure the Chairs of the Board Committees are available to answer questions at the Annual General Meeting, and that all Directors attend; and